openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

   components may or may not update the resources with the user defined tags.

 On downgrade:
-- Scenario 1: Cluster installed with OpenShift version having support for adding tags and later downgrading to a lower version not having support for addding tags.
+- Scenario 1: Cluster installed with OpenShift version not having support for adding tags, upgraded to a version supporting tags and later downgraded to installed version.
-  The new status field won't be populated since it is only populated by the installer and that can't have happened if the cluster was installed from a earlier version and upgraded to version having support for tags.
+  The new status field won't be populated since it is only populated by the installer and that can't have happened if the cluster was installed from a earlier version and upgraded to version having support for tags and downgrade will have no impact with the tags functionality too.
-- Scenario 2: Downgrading a cluster to installed OpenShift version not having support for adding tags from an OpenShift version having support for addding tags.
+- Scenario 2: Cluster installed with OpenShift version having support for adding tags, upgraded to higher version and later downgraded to a lower version supporting tags.
-  The status field may remain populated, components may or may not continue to tag newly created resources with the additional tags depending on whether given component still has logic to respect the status tags, after the downgrade.
+  The status field may remain populated, components may or may not continue to tag newly created resources with the additional tags depending on whether given component sill has the logic to add tags post downgrade.

 ### Version Skew Strategy